Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

 Forges gain the _Smith Weapons_ Rest Activity they can use to build up Smithing Points, or SP.
-They also have the ability to repair damaged weapons using Smithing instead of Innovation.
+They have the ability to repair damaged weapons using Smithing instead of Innovation.

 | Rest Activity     | Skill    | Success   | Stalemate | Failure   |
 | ----------------- | -------- | --------- | --------- | --------- |